What is an AntiPublic checker? | Blog - DorkPlus

 The Core Concept

-An antipublic checker is a specialized tool that scans databases of leaked credentials (often called combo lists) to determine whether a specific email:password pair is private (new/undisclosed) or public (already circulating in known breaches).
+An antipublic checker scans databases of leaked credentials (combo lists) to see whether a specific email:password pair is private (new/undisclosed) or already circulating in known breaches.

 Main Checkers